sagilar/Automation-I4.0-Ontology/AutomationI40Ontology-Example/README.md

 Features:
 - Process execution with graphical support (GUI).
 See main package `automationi40ontology.example` the Frames and Thread `threadMetalProcess`.
 - OPC UA server and dynamic data updating using the Eclipse Milo OPC UA stack: extended from Eclipse Milo server example.
 See package opcua and main Frame in Thread `opcserverThread`.
 - Dynamic infereces performing through SQWRL rules.
 See main frame and log frame and Thread `inferenceThread`.
+Please refer to the file `inferences.txt` to see the generated file with the performed inferences along the tests.
 -----------------------------------------------------------------------------------------------------